sigmaai/self-driving-golf-cart/README.md

 <img src="./media/running.png" alt="image" width="480"/>

-Bon Voyage 😀
+🚙 Bon Voyage 😀

+# ROS
+This project uses ROS.
+The launch files will launch the neccesary nodes as well as rviz for visualization.
+For more information on ROS, nodes, topics and others please refer to the [README](./ros/src/README.md) in the `./src` directory.

 # Simulation
+(🏗 Construction Zone 🚧)

 Building a self-driving car is hard.
 Not everyone has access to expensive hardware.
-If you want to run the code inside the CARLA self-driving simulator, please refer to this [documentation](./ros/src/simulation/README.md).
-The ROS system in this project can run on the CARLA simulator.
+I am currently trying to integrate this project with the CARLA self-driving simulator.
+If you are interested in CARLA, please refer to this [documentation](./ros/src/simulation/README.md).
+The ROS system in this project can *partially* run on the CARLA simulator.

 <img src="./media/simulator.png" alt="Drawing" width="480"/>

-# ROS
-This project is being developed using ROS.
-The launch files will launch the neccesary nodes as well as rviz for visualization.
-For more information on ROS, nodes, topics and others please refer to the [README](./ros/src/README.md) in the `./src` directory.

 # The Autopilot System
 TAS, found here in the [autopilot node](./ros/src/autopilot), uses deep learning to predict the steering commands and acceleration commands for the vehicle, only using data collected by the front facing camera.
-## Behavioral cloning with 3D ConvNets

-### Motives
+### End-to-End Behavioral Cloning
 Several years ago, NVIDIA proposed a novel deep learning approach allowed their car to accurately perform real-time end-to-end steering command prediction.
 Around the same time, Udacity held a challenge that asked researchers to create the best end-to-end steering prediction model.
 This component is inspired by the competition, and the goal is to further the work in behavioral cloning for self-driving vehicles.

 NVIDIA's paper used a convolutional neural network with a single frame input.
 I believe that the single-frame-input CNN doesn't provide any temporal information which is critical in self-driving.
 This is the motive behind choosing the i3d architecture, which is rich in spacial-temporal information.